awsdocs/amazon-rekognition-developer-guide/doc_source/example_rekognition_DetectModerationLabels_section.md

 The following code examples show how to detect moderation labels in an image with Amazon Rekognition\.
 Moderation labels identify content that may be inappropriate for some audiences\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 For more information, see [Detecting inappropriate images](https://docs.aws.amazon.com/rekognition/latest/dg/procedure-moderate-images.html)\.

 ------
 #### [ \.NET ]

 **AWS SDK for \.NET**
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/Rekognition/#code-examples)\.

 ```
+    using System;
+    using System.Threading.Tasks;
+    using Amazon.Rekognition;
+    using Amazon.Rekognition.Model;

+    /// <summary>
+    /// Uses the Amazon Rekognition Service to detect unsafe content in a
+    /// JPEG or PNG format image.
+This example was created using the AWS SDK
+    /// for .NET version 3.7 and .NET Core 5.0.
+    /// </summary>
+    public class DetectModerationLabels
+    {
         public static async Task Main(string[] args)
         {
             string photo = "input.jpg";